Saturday, December 2, 2017

 Did he literally grab you on the street, a total stranger, and kiss you for no reason?

 Ah, ha!
 What's the true story?

-Chance: I was being followed by another one of those tabloid photographers who were always trying to get candid pictures of me that they could exploit…things taken out of context and blown up into something it wasn't.
+Chance: I was being followed by another one of those tabloid photographers who were always trying to get candid pictures of me that they can exploit, things taken out of context and blown up into something they aren't.

 As sole heir to the Fowler Industries fortune, an eligible bachelor leading a very high profile life including yacht racing and making the rounds of the club scene always with a beautiful woman on your arm, I can see where there would be an interest in your activities.

 Chance: Since I was on my way to one of my special projects, I had to lose the guy following me.
 I was looking for a place to duck away from him…hide in plain sight, so to speak.
 As soon as I rounded a corner and was out of his sight for a few seconds, I turned my reversible jacket inside out to a different color, but there wasn't any place for me to hide.
+I spotted her standing in front of the store window.
 My intention was to put my arm around her shoulder so it would look like we were a couple window shopping together, but for some strange reason she objected.
 So I did what I had to do.
 The photographer ran on down the street without paying any attention to a couple kissing in front of a store window.
 I tried to apologize, explain to her, but she ran off without giving me an opportunity.

 Marcie: It was later that I discovered who he was…Take-A-Chance Fowler, as the media referred to him.
 Major playboy, always being photographed with different women, yacht racing, seen at all the trendy clubs.
 In other words, a spoiled rich guy living off the family wealth who had never done an honest day's work in his life.

 Chance: Definitely not a very flattering assessment of someone she didn't even know.
 I was determined to set her straight and change that erroneous assumption.